General Program Questions

 Is DC safe?

-Most of Washington is very safe.
-In particular, the neighborhood where you will be living (Court House in Arlington, VA) is among the safer areas in the region, as is the nearby Metro line.
+Most of the Washington, DC area is very safe.
+In particular, the neighborhood where you will be living is among the safer areas in the region, as is the nearby Metro line.
 Like any other large city, some areas may be considered less safe than others, particularly at night.
 During orientation, we will help you become familiar with different sections of the city.